 At that point we had recently had our first child (working at a college for midwives is a sure-fire way to find oneself pregnant!), and I was so intensely overwhelmed by the transition I was experiencing into motherhood that I could not handle any outside information or efforts.
 I couldn’t listen to the news or allow myself to come into contact with the truth of so much pain and oppression in the larger world; all of my energy went to surviving my days with a young child.
 I want to note here that the passageway into motherhood does require one to draw in and protect oneself and I am in no way disparaging that important instinct!
 I fully encourage women to have stronger boundaries and do more protective resourcing when pregnant and in the early stages of motherhood.
 I know intimately how difficult post-partum can be!
 And yet, it was more than that for me; my nervous system just couldn’t handle any more external input because I did not have the skills and tools and embodied resourcing I needed to be more present- to myself and to the world.

-It was at that point that I found Hakomi.
+It was then that I found Hakomi.
 I began working remotely with a practitioner and found hope, relief, understanding, awareness and the capacity to be resourced enough to be present not only to my own life and struggles, but also to those in the larger world.
 I was able to understand the underlying beliefs that kept me limiting myself and repeating behavior patterns that did not serve me.
 But perhaps most importantly, my body learned about self-compassion and I found ways to soothe and regulate my nervous system.

 Because of Hakomi I was able to change in ways that felt important and I wanted to share that experience with others, so I enrolled as a student of the method.
 I completed an 18 month comprehensive training through the Hakomi Institute in April 2015 and became certified in September 2016.
 I started Making Space Hakomi in October of 2017.